Kurukshetra: Legends

 According to the Puranas, Kurukshetra is a region named after King Kuru, the ancestor of Kauravas and Pandavas in the Kuru kingdom, as depicted in epic Mahabharata.
 The Kurukshetra War of the Mahabharata is believed to have taken place here.
-Thaneswar whose urban area is merged with Kurukshetra is a pilgrimage site with many locations attributed to Mahabharata.
+Thaneswar, whose urban area is merged with Kurukshetra, is a pilgrimage site with many locations attributed to Mahabharata.

-In the Vedas Kurukshetra is described not as a city but as a region ("kshetra" means "region" in Sanskrit).
-The boundaries of Kurukshetra correspond roughly to the central and western parts of the state of Haryana and southern Punjab.
+In the Vedas, Kurukshetra is described not as a city but as a region ("kshetra" means "region" in Sanskrit).
+The boundaries of Kurukshetra correspond roughly to the central and western parts of the state of Haryana and Punjab.
 According to the Taittiriya Aranyaka 5.1.1., the Kurukshetra region is south of Turghna (Srughna/Sugh in Sirhind, Punjab), north of Khandava (Delhi and Mewat region), east of Maru (desert), and west of Parin.

 According to the Vamana Purana, King Kuru chose land at the banks of the Sarasvati River for embedding spirituality with eight virtues: austerity (Tapas), truth (Satya), forgiveness (Kshama), kindness (Daya), purity (Shuddha), charity (Daana), devotion (Yajna), and conduct (Brahmacharya).
-Lord Vishnu was impressed with the acts of King Kuru and blessed him with two boons—first, that this land forever will be known as a Holy Land after his name as Kurukshetra (the land of Kuru); second that anyone dying on this land will go to heaven.
+Lord Vishnu was impressed with the acts of King Kuru and blessed him with two boons—first, that this land forever will be known as a Holy Land after his name as Kurukshetra (the land of Kuru); second, that anyone dying on this land will go to heaven.

 The land of Kurukshetra was situated between two rivers—the Sarasvati and the Drishadvati.